mode51/Tungsten/README.md

 * W.RPC.Server - An RPC server (see Tungsten.RPC.ServerDemo for use)
 * W.RPC.Client - An RPC client (see Tungsten.RPC.ClientDemo for use)

-#Declaring Properties in your code
+##Declaring Properties in your code

-If you can inherit from PropertyHost
+If you inherit from PropertyHost, the properties will be initialized in the default constructor.

     public class MyClass : PropertyHost
     {